DHK75/DHK75/README.md

 - 👋 Hi, I’m Dirk.
-- 👀 I’m interested in different topics (reading, taking photos, etc)
+- 🔥 I’m interested in different topics ( 📚 , taking 📷 , etc)
-- 🌱 I’m currently learning topics around Azure, Git and some other cloud stuff...
+- 🏫 I’m currently learning topics around Azure ☁️ , Git and some other cloud stuff...
-- 💞️ I try to have some fun... ;-)
+- 👀 I try to have some fun... ;-)
+- Stay safe everybody

 <!---
 DHK75/DHK75 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.